wangren09/wangren09.github.io/_pages/leetcode.md

             else:
                 dict[target-nums[i]] = i
 </pre>
-Python dictionary is HashTable such that looking up a key is O(1).
+Python dictionary is Hash Table such that looking up a key is O(1).
 The overall complexity is O(n).

 ## 7. Reverse Integer
 <pre>